ReeceDonovan/uni-bot/README.md

 ## What?

-This is a discord bot scoped on my computer science class's discord server but hopefully extend the scope to other UCC class servers.
+This is a discord bot built for my computer science class's discord server but hopefully extend the scope to other UCC class servers.

 ## How?